Marie-Élisabeth Laville-Leroux

-Marie-Élisabeth Laville-Leroux (27 March 1770 – 23 July 1842) was a French painter.
+Marie-Élisabeth Laville-Leroux (27 March 1770 (Note: The date 1770 is given by Astrid Reuter, page 109.) – 23 July 1842) was a French painter.
 Like her sister, Marie-Guillemine Benoist, she studied (in 1787) under David.

 Her mother, Marguerite-Marie Lombard, was from Toulouse and her father, René Laville-Leroux was from Brittany.
 She sometimes exhibited with her sister Marie-Guillemine, and with Henriette, born in 1772. as in the exhibition at la place Dauphine in 1786 where she displayed Dame en satin blanc, garnie de marte; and in 1788, Artémise serre sur son cœur l'urne contenant les cendres de Mausole; and in 1789, Une Vestale infidèle.
 In 1791, she exhibited Artémise in the Salon de l'Académie.

 In 1794 she married Dominique Larrey.